Tharadol07969/Contoso-DW---Marketing-Analysis-Report/README.md

 ## How to Use This Report
 1. Download the Power BI file: `marketing_report.pbix`
 2. Open in **Power BI Desktop**
-3. Navigate between Overview, Channel, COGS, and Expense pages
+3. Navigate between Overview, Channel, Product, and Expense pages
 4. Use slicers (Year, Category, Continent) to filter data

 ---